williamsjokvist/cfn-tracker/README.md

 ### Usage

 * Download the executable for your operating system from the Releases page
+* Launch the executable
-* On first launch the program will ask for the CFN to track, and is saved to `cfn-scraper-config.toml` in the same location.
+* On first launch the program will prompt for a CFN to track; this is then saved to `cfn-scraper-config.toml` in the same location.
 It can be edited later.
-* Launch the executable `scraper.exe`

-Text files will be generated in a `results` folder.
+Text files will be generated in a `results` folder after every match is played.
 Use them as sources for your labels and they'll update after every match.

 ### Example